xim3320/SPaRTAN/SPaRTAN_python/README.md

      ....

 ```
-#### nomralize data
-To improve the performance, we apply normalization to the dataset
+**To improve the performance, we apply normalization to the dataset**

 ```sh
 from sklearn.preprocessing import normalize